EvenLegion/Helix/apps/arbiter/docs/event-commands.md

 - `channel` (optional): A voice/stage channel belonging to the event you want to stop.
 If omitted, run the command in/near a channel from the event.

 What happens when you stop:
-- All sessions in the event group (main + added channels) are ended together.
+- All sessions in the event group (main + added channels) end together.
-- Participants across all channels are merged into the main session for a single merit review.
+- Participants across all channels are merged into the root session for a single merit review.
-- The review UI opens with participants sorted by presence time.
+- The review UI pages through participants and supports “previous/next”, “confirm”, and “cancel”.
-- Defaults: Any user present for at least 20% of the event duration is pre-selected for merit.
+- Default pre-selection: anyone present for ≥ 20% of the event duration is marked to receive merits (you can toggle per user).
-- For any bot-created channels, a cleanup watcher starts—when they’re empty, the bot deletes them.
+- For any bot-created channels, a cleanup watcher starts—when a channel is empty after stop, the bot deletes it.

 ## Tips & troubleshooting
 - “I don’t see the channel I want”: Use the `channel` option explicitly, or run the command from a text channel in the same category.
 - “Bot failed to create a channel”: Make sure the bot role has "Manage Channels".
 You can still attach an existing channel via the `channel` option.
 - “Multiple events at once”: If more than one event is active in the guild, run `/event add-vc` from a channel that already belongs to the intended event so the bot picks the right group.
-- “Names look odd in review”: The UI prefers stored DB names and overlays guild display names for the first page.
-It may backfill missing users when enabled by admins.
+- “Names look odd in review”: The UI first uses stored DB names then overlays live guild display names for the current page.
+Some users may be missing from caches; that’s normal during the first page render.

 ## Quick examples